Paebbels/pyVHDLParser/doc/BlockStream/Expressions.rst

 ExpressionBlockEndedByKeywordORClosingRoundBracket
 --------------------------------------------------

-This block is derived from :class:`~pyVHDLParser.Blocks.Expression.ExpressionBlock`.
+This block is derived from :class:`~pyVHDLParser.Blocks.BaseExpression.ExpressionBlock`.

 ExpressionBlockEndedByKeywordOrToOrDownto
 -----------------------------------------

-This block is derived from :class:`~pyVHDLParser.Blocks.Expression.ExpressionBlock`.
+This block is derived from :class:`~pyVHDLParser.Blocks.BaseExpression.ExpressionBlock`.

 ExpressionBlockEndedBySemicolon
 -------------------------------

-This block is derived from :class:`~pyVHDLParser.Blocks.Expression.ExpressionBlock`.
+This block is derived from :class:`~pyVHDLParser.Blocks.BaseExpression.ExpressionBlock`.